 Diversification Seekers: As a broad-based index, the S&P 500 can be a core holding for investors aiming to diversify their portfolios across various sectors and industries.

 Passive Investors: Those preferring a hands-off approach to investing can benefit from index funds tracking the S&P 500.
-These funds offer low-cost exposure to the market.
+These funds, the SPY being one notable example, offer low-cost exposure to the market.

 Bullish on the US Economy: Investors who believe in the continued growth and strength of the US economy may find the S&P 500 a suitable investment vehicle.